|Forest of Dean Pubs - Cinderford

-The Seven Stars probably closed in the 1960’s.
-It is now in residential use.
+The pub is now in residential use.
 To the left of the front door is a distinct rectangular arrangement of bricks that has replaced the West Country Ales – Best in the West ceramic plaque that once graced the pub.

 Landlords at the Seven Stars include: